-Although there is heavy I-beam in the steel market, the structure of I-beam has already determined its shortage of torsion resistance.
+Although there is thicker I-beam in the I-beam steel market, the structure of I-beam has already determined its shortage in torsion resistance.

 There is no slant between the two outside beams of H-beam steel, namely, they are straight.

-This makes the welding of H-beam steel is simpler than that of I-beam.
+This makes the welding of H-beam steel simpler than that of I-beam.

-H-beam steel has better mechanical properties of unit weight, which can save a lot of material and construction time.
+H-beam steel has better mechanical properties per unit weight, which can save a lot of material and construction time.

-The section of I beam steel is good at bearing direct pressure and tensile, but the section size is too narrow to resist twisting, which is quite opposite in terms of H-beam steel.
+The cross section of I-beam steel has better direct pressure bearing and tensile-resistant.
+However, the section size is too narrow to resist twisting.
+H-beam steel is the opposite.

 They both have advantages and disadvantages.

-Therefore, they generally can only be applied directly to the bending in its web plane of the component or its lattice stress components.
+Therefore, they generally can only be applied directly to the parts with bending in its web plane or to form lattice-type force-bearing parts.

-Due to the reasonable section shape, they can make the steel function better and bear a higher load.
+Due to the reasonable cross-section shape, they can make the steel function better and bear a higher load.

 Different from the common I-beam, the flanges of H-beam steel are widened, and the inner and outer surfaces are usually parallel, which makes them strong in connecting high-strength bolts and other components.

-With reasonable size series and complete models, they are easy to be designed and used(in addition to the I-beam steel for crane beams).
+With reasonable sizes and complete models, they are convenient for design and selection (except the I-beam steel for crane beams).

-The flange of H-beam steel is of equal thickness, with rolling section, and a composite cross-section consisting of three plates welded together.
+The flanges of H-beam steel are all of the equal thickness, with rolling sections.
+H-beams also have a combined section consisting of 3 plates welded together.

-All I-beams are rolled section, having a 1:10 slope inside flanges because of the poor production process.
+I-beams are rolled section.
+The inner edges of the inside flanges have a 1:10 slope because of the poor production technique.

-The rolling of H-beam steel is different from that of I-beam which uses only a set of the horizontal roll.
+The rolling of H-beam steel is different from that of ordinary I-beam which uses only one set of horizontal rolls.

-Due to its wide flange and no slope or little slope, it has to add a set of the vertical roll to roll H-beam steel at the same time, as a result, the rolling technology and equipment are more complicated than the ordinary rolling mill.
+Due to its wide flange and no slope (or very small slope), a set of the vertical roll must be added for simultaneous rolling.
+As a result, the rolling process and equipment are more complicated than the ordinary rolling mill.

-The maximum rolling height of H-beam steel in China is 800mm, and if higher height is required, it has to weld composite cross-sections.
+The max height of rolled H-beam that can be produced in China is 800mm, and if the higher height is required, it has to be welded.

-In China, hot rolled H-beam steel national standard (GB/ t11263-1998) divides H-beam steel into three categories: narrow flange, wide flange and steel pile, whose codes are hz, hk and hu respectively.
+In China, the national standard of hot-rolled H-beam steel (GB/ t11263-1998) divides H-beam steel into three categories whose codes are hz, hk and hu respectively:

-The narrow flange H-beam is suitable for the beam or bending parts, while the broad flange H-beam steel and H-beam steel pile are suitable for axial compression parts or bending parts.
+The narrow flange H-beam is suitable for the beams or bending parts, while the wide flange H-beam steel and H-beam steel pile are suitable for axial compression structural parts or bending parts.

-I-beam is small in length, high in height and can only bear the force of one direction.
+I-beam is small in length, high in height and can only bear the force in one direction.

-H-beam steel has a deep groove, large thickness and can withstand two directions of force.
+H-beam steel has a deep groove, large thickness and can withstand forces in two directions.

-As the demand of steel structure building grows, I-beam alone can not meet the demand because even thicken I-beams are unstable when used in load-bearing columns.
+As the demand for steel structure building grows, I-beam alone can not meet the demand because even thicken I-beams are unstable when used in load-bearing columns.

 I-beam can only be used for beams while H-beam steel can be used for load-bearing columns.

-H-beam steel is a kind of economical section steel with better section mechanical properties that I-beam.
+H-beam steel is economical section steel with better mechanical properties in section than I-beam.

 It is so named because the shape of its cross-section is the same as the English letter “H”.

-The flange of hot-rolled H-beam steel is wider than that of I-beam, large in lateral stiffness and strong in bending resistance.
+The flanges of hot-rolled H-beam steel are wider than that of I-beams, have greater lateral stiffness, and are more resistant to bending.

 The flange of I-beam is thick near the web while thin in the outsider.
 The flange of H-beam steel is equal in cross-sections.

-HW, HM, HN, H are the general names of H-beam steel.
-H-beam steel is welding while HW, HM, HN are hot rolling.
+HW, HM, HN, H are the general names for H-beam steel.
+H-beam steel is welded while HW, HM, HN are hot rolled.

-HW refers to H-beam steel which basically has the same height and flange width, mainly used for steel core column in reinforced concrete frame column, also known as strong steel column and mainly used for column in steel structure.
+HW refers to H-beam steel which basically has the same height and flange width, mainly used for steel core column in reinforced concrete frame column, also known as stiff steel column.
+It’s mainly used for the column in the steel structure.

-HM refers to H-beam steel whose height and flange width ratio is roughly 1.33~~1.75; HM is mainly used in steel structure: as steel frame column or as frame beam in the frame structure bearing dynamic load, like device platform.
+HM refers to H-beam steel with the ratio of the height to the width of flange is roughly 1.33~~1.75; HM is mainly used in steel structure: as steel frame column or frame beam in the frame structure bearing dynamic load, for example: equipment platforms.

-HN refers to H-beam steel who height and flange width ratio is greater than or equal to 2; HN is mainly used in beams, which is similar to the usage of I-beam.
+HN refers to H-beam steel whose height to flange width ratio is greater than or equal to 2; HN is mainly used in beams, which is similar to the usage of I-beam steel.